lemonink/lemonink-woocommerce/README.md

-# lemonink-woocommerce
+# Official LemonInk WooCommerce plugin

-Woocommerce plugin for watermarking ebooks using LemonInk
+This is a source code repository for LemonInk WooCommerce plugin.